B Corp Trailblazers: A Law Firm Blends Entrepreneurship with the Greater Good

 Sure, Chattanooga has many alluring qualities, but the one Christopher is attracted to the most is the shared spirit of, as he puts it, “bettering the area.”

-It’s that same ethos that drove Kevin and the RVL team to seek out a unique distinction; not just rare in Chattanooga, but the state as well.
+It’s that same ethos that drove Christopher and the RVL team to seek out a unique distinction; not just rare in Chattanooga, but the state as well.
 RVL is the only law firm in Tennessee to become a Certified B Corporation (B Corp).
 There are only five total B Corps in Tennessee, and just one besides RVL in Chattanooga.

 What’s a B Corp?
 Great question.